paulfitz/catsql/README.md

 figure that out.
 Tables without a column called `color` will be omitted from search.

+`catsql $DATABASE_URL --color green --sqlite slice.sqlite`

+Save rows with `color` equal to `green` in a local SQLite database.
+Any tables without a `color` column are ignored.
+Handy for doing follow-on SQL analysis offline.

 `catsql $DATABASE_URL --grep paul`

 Search for `paul` across the entire database.
 Search is done on the